danoctavian/the-negev-hackathon/README.md

 ### Invites

-We intend to open the hackathon to Negev 6th people and friends of Negev. (same rules that apply to Negev 6th party invites).
+We intend to open the hackathon to Negev 6th people, Negev Folsom people, and friends of Negev. (same rules that apply to Negev 6th party invites).
 We will cap the number of participants at 50 and give spots on a first-come first-served basis.

 ### Theme